 Why Community Is Important

-Community, at least the way I’m thinking of it, is not the same thing as social circles.
+Community, at least the way I’m thinking of it, is not the same thing as a social circle.
 Socializing is not synonymous with connecting.
-In other words, even if you’re surrounded by lots of people—maybe even having lots of fun with those people—you can still feel disconnected.
+In other words, even if there are lots of people around you — even if you’re having fun — you can still be disconnected.

-As I see it, once you do the work of learning to believe you are worthy of love and connection—the reason we’re here, Brown says (and I agree)—you need to be among others who believe it too.
+As I see it, once you do the work of learning you are worthy of love and connection — the reason we’re here, Brown says (I agree) — you need to be with others who believe it too.
 Sometimes that means finding a new tribe.
-It’s likely you had to do all that work learning to believe you’re worthy because the people you’ve spent most of your time with are doing their own form of hiding and will continue to do so.
+It’s likely you had to do all that work learning to believe you’re worthy because the people you’ve spent most of your time with are doing their own form of hiding.

 The Power of Vulnerability

-To be creative and alive and connected, we need to be among others who have the courage to be vulnerable without making it all about their own pain and issues.
+To create and connect, we need to be among others who have the courage to be vulnerable without making it all about their own pain and issues.
 And we need to be among others who won’t shame us for what makes us vulnerable.
 And it must all be authentic.

-That’s the yoga community I love (at least it is on most days).
+That’s the yoga community I love (at least it is most days).